 - Financial organizations have a heavy dependency on the term structure of interest rates since it helps in determining rates of lending and savings.

-- Yield curves give an idea over how overpriced or under-priced the debt securities may be.
+- Yield curves give an idea of how overpriced or under-priced the debt securities may be.

 - Yield curve risk – Investors who hold securities with yields depending on market interest rates are exposed to yield curve risk to hedge against which they need to form well-differentiated portfolios.

-- Maturity matching to hedge against yield curve risk is not a straightforward task and might not give desired end results.
+- Maturity matching to hedge against yield curve risk is not a straightforward task and might not give the desired end results.

 This has been a guide to Term Structure.
 Here we discuss the top 5 types of term structure along with its theories, advantages, disadvantages, and limitations.
 Here are the other articles in fixed income that you may like –